 At Cambridge, I teach undergraduate Fundamentals of Finance & Investments, graduate Corporate Finance & Real Estate and Research Design, and executive Real Estate Finance.
 I was nominated for a university-wide teaching prize for my engaging teaching and track record of making complex economic concepts clear, intuitive, and exciting.

-I enjoy presenting research and providing professional education on finance, real estate, AI, and economic modeling.
+I enjoy presenting research on finance, real estate, AI, and economic modeling.
 I’ve delivered invited talks at Oxford, Cambridge, Yale, MIT, the Federal Reserve Bank of New York, the Office of Financial Research, and dozens of other universities, policy institutions, and businesses.

-I serve as Treasurer of the New York Festival of Song, on the Board of Students for Educational Justice, and on the Board of Land Economy at the University of Cambridge.
+I serve as Treasurer of the New York Festival of Song and on the Board of Students for Educational Justice.
 I like to cook, read, make and listen to music, dance, travel, solve puzzles, and spend time with my little brother and sister.
 I have spent over two decades conducting field research into the economics of coffee and taco consumption.
 (Preliminary results are encouraging.)